leoeduardoo/InstagramScrapper/README.md

 # InstagramScrapper

-> This java application is supposed to access an instagram's profile `(given credentials)`
+> This Java application is supposed to access an instagram's profile `(given credentials)`
 >  and get its following list.
 >
 > The main purpose of this application is to use and improve techniques and knowledges that will be guided by Selenium use.
 In other words: the error treatment, project pattern, objects mapper, use of database and, of course, the creation of a RESTful API that is able to accomplish its goal (comment on instagram post).